 Vehicles that impede access to these areas are subject to a $50 citation.

-Vehicles parked in these areas are subject to a $25 citation.
+Vehicles parked in these areas are subject to a $25 fine.

 Vehicles must be parked between painted parking space lines.

-Vehicles occupying more than one space are subject to a $25 citation.
+Vehicles occupying more than one space are subject to a $25 fine.

-Vehicles that drive or park on grass, mud, or dirt are subject to a $50 citation.
-Vehicles that are parked partly on pavement and partly on grass are also subject to a $50 citation.
+Vehicles that drive or park on grass, mud, or dirt are subject to a $50 fine.
+Vehicles that are parked partly on pavement and partly on grass are also subject to a $50 fine.

-Vehicles that violate either of these regulations are subject to a $50 citation.
+Vehicles that violate either of these regulations are subject to a $75 fine.

-During periods of inclement weather, the Physical Plant may need to relocate vehicles from College parking lots to accommodate snow removal.
-The community will be notified of the snow removal schedule by electronic mail and traditional postings.
+During periods of inclement weather, Facility Management may need to relocate vehicles from College parking lots so that snow can be removed.
+The community will be notified of the snow removal schedule by electronic mail and traditional sign postings.

-Vehicles that are not removed from their lots by the specified time are subject to a $50 citation and will be towed at the owner’s expense.
+Vehicles that are not removed from their lots by the specified time are subject to a $50 fine and may be towed at the owner’s expense.

 Mopeds, scooters, and other motorized bicycles cannot be stored in College buildings or parking lots.
 The use of motorcycles is permitted, but compliance with all parking and traffic rules and regulations is expected.
 In accordance with New York State law all riders are required to wear DOT approved helmets.

-Vehicles that pass stop signs or violate one way policies on campus roadways are subject to a $50 citation.
+Vehicles that pass stop signs or violate one-way policies on campus roadways are subject to a $50 fine.

 Motorists should be aware that College Hill Road, Campus Road, and Griffin Road are all in the jurisdiction of Oneida County and the Town of Kirkland.
-All local parking, speed, and driving laws are aggressively enforced by the Kirkland Police Department.
+All local parking, speed, and driving laws are fully enforced by Law Enforcement.

 On rare occasions, exceptions are made to College parking policies.
-All requests for exceptions must be submitted, in writing, to the Hamilton College Parking Appeals Board.
-More information is available in the Campus Safety office.
+All requests for exceptions must be submitted, in writing, to the Hamilton College Parking Appeals Board at firstname.lastname@example.org.

-Vehicle registrants may also appeal parking citations by completing an appeal form and submitting it to the Parking Appeals Board.
-Forms for employees and students are available in the Campus Safety office.
-Students also have the option to submit an appeal via our online form.
+Vehicle owners may also appeal parking citations by completing an appeal form which will then be reviewed by the Parking Appeals Board.
 Appeals must be submitted within five days of the citation and the petitioner’s parking history will be considered when decisions are made.

-All Parking Appeals Committee decisions are final.
-Parking fines are not billed until all appeal procedures have been exhausted and citations that are successfully appealed do not count towards the excessive ticket totals.
+All Parking Appeals Board decisions are final.
+Parking fines are not billed until all appeal procedures have been exhausted and citations that are successfully appealed do not count towards the excessive ticket totals outlined in Rule XVII.

 Vehicle owners should be aware of the following before they file an appeal:

-- Appeals for fire lane and handicap area citations are not usually approved.
+- Appeals for handicap area citations are not approved.

 - The use of hazard lights (or “flashers”) does not excuse illegal parking.